How to Extend the Life of Your Porcelain Veneers

 Break Bad Habits

-At Gettysburg Smiles, we are dedicated to helping you both achieve and maintain a healthier, brighter smile.
-If you suffer from discoloration or other cosmetic concerns, porcelain veneers may be able to help.
-Contact our office today to schedule a consultation and learn more about your treatment options.
+At Gettysburg Smiles, we want to help you achieve and maintain your results.
+Let us know if you have questions about veneer aftercare.
+You can also contact our office today to schedule a consultation and learn more about your treatment options.